a2roger/backup/w2_sound/README.md

 ### Tools

-- [**Friture**](http://friture.org/download.html): a tool for audio spectrum analysis
+- [**Friture**](http://friture.org/download.html): a tool for audio spectrum analysis *([broken on recent MacOS releases?](https://github.com/tlecomte/friture/issues/154))*

 # Introduction

-How does sound as a medium differ from the visual?
+How does sound as a medium differ from a visual medium?
 What makes it unique?

 Sound is intrinsically physical and temporal.
 Unlike light waves, sound waves need a physical material to propagate through, as well as an energy source (generator).
 When building compositions, we need to consider how these sound waves are temporally spaced, the shape of the wave, and how they change over time.
 There are other properties of course, such as tone, timbre, richness, tempo, and rhythm, that also need to be considered; but the entire domain of sound can be compacted into dimensions of time, shape, and change.

 ## The sound "canvas"

 The human ear has a hearing range that falls between roughly 20Hz to 20kHz.
-For music, we think of as "notes" that fall into the 60Hz to 6400Hz range, where middle "A" is 440Hz.
+For music, what we think of as "notes" fall into the 60Hz to 6400Hz range, where middle "A" is 440Hz.

 ![https://www.audioreputation.com/audio-frequency-spectrum-explained/](img/Audio-Frequency-Spectrum-Explained.jpg "https://www.audioreputation.com/audio-frequency-spectrum-explained/")

 Another way to visualize the sound spectrum is through analysis.
-The image above shows how audio changes over time (x-axis) and over the frequency range (y-axis).
+The image below shows how audio changes over time (x-axis) and over the frequency range (y-axis).
 Colour indicates volume (amplitude).

 ![https://music.stackexchange.com/questions/10472/sound-spectrum-to-notes-software](img/spectrum.jpg "https://music.stackexchange.com/questions/10472/sound-spectrum-to-notes-software")